jedisct1/libsodium-doc/secret-key_cryptography/aead.md

 If that turns out to be a concern, the following can be done:

-  - Use the AEGIS ciphers, that are assumed to be safe against these attacks.
+  - Use the AEGIS ciphers, that, under common scenarios, are assumed to be safe against these attacks.

 or with other ciphers: